 The prevalence of LED lighting has brought greater attention to the issue of discomfort produced by glare.
 DOE supports ongoing research to address the need for better glare metrics and characterization.
 The development of new metrics to describe glare can assist with product development, facilitating optimization, while also reducing negative consequences for building occupants associated with energy-efficient lighting technologies.

 DOE-funded research in this area includes a review of past studies on glare to help refine understanding of experimental procedures and establish recommendations.

 Measuring Discomfort from Glare: Recommendations for Good Practice (Journal Article, September 2020)

-DOE is also investigating factors that contribute to the human glare response.
-An apparatus is being built at Pacific Northwest National Laboratory (by a third party) that will explore perceived glare while varying the position of a light source within the visual field (specifically near the edges or beyond the visual field), the size and luminance distribution of the light source, the background luminance surrounding the light source (specifically backgrounds that simulate nighttime conditions), and the spectral power distribution of the light source.
+An apparatus in Pacific Northwest National Laboratory’s Lighting Science & Technology Lab is designed to investigate glare perception by angle, intensity, and spectrum across the visual field.
+The apparatus enables human subject experiments to explore perceived glare while varying the position of the light source within the visual field (specifically near the edges or beyond the visual field), the size and luminance distribution of the light source, the background luminance surrounding the light source (specifically backgrounds that simulate nighttime conditions), and the spectral power distribution of the light source.